aarondall/MatroidActivities-M2/introductorySession.md

 <a name="tests-for-unordered-matroids"></a>
 #### Tests for Unordered Matroids ####

 There are a number of methods included with [MatroidActivities][MA] for testing if a matroid belongs to a certain class.
 In Version 0.2 one can test if a matroid is simple, binary, ternary, regular, graphic, cographic, or paving.
 Once such a test has been run, its value is stored in the matroid cache.
-Let's check if our running example is a regular matroid.
+We will confirm that our running example is a regular matroid.
 Before we run the test, let's look in on the cache.

 	i23 : peek M.cache